 Current Research and Scholarly Interests

-1. Development of diagnostic and therapeutic biomarkers for multiple sclerosis (MS) and X-linked adrenoleukodystrophy (ALD)
+1. In the laboratory, we are hard at work developing diagnostic and therapeutic biomarkers for multiple sclerosis (MS) and X-linked adrenoleukodystrophy (ALD)

-3. Clinically, we are interested in developing innovative care strategies for patients with demyelinating disorders.
+2. In the clinic, we are leading efforts to develop innovative care strategies for patients with demyelinating disorders.

 The inflammatory cerebral demyelination of ALD represents a potential genetic model for MS. ALD is a monogenetic, X-linked disorder involving a gene (ABCD1) that encodes a peroxisomal protein.
 The incidence is ~1:17,000.
 The biochemical hallmark of the disease is an accumulation of very-long chain fatty acids in several tissues, including myelin and blood.
 Cerebral demyelination occurs in only a subset of patients, but is not related to genotype, suggesting a role for environmental modifiers, much like MS.